Hey Kids (Start Here)

 It is not sad at all.

-But Raleigh has never played Portal and Newt does not play it as well as she remembers, but that is all right, Newt has been doing other things recently and he has had no time for Portal, not for years, and so it does not mean anything.
-It means nothing at all that Newt should have won and did not; it does not mean anything.
+Raleigh has never played Portal.
+Newt doesn’t play as well as Mako remembers, but that’s all right, Newt has been doing other things recently and he’s had no time for Portal, not for years, so it doesn’t mean anything.
+It means nothing at all that Newt should have won and didn’t; it doesn’t mean anything.

 For the second round, they swap.
 Raleigh plays Chell, and Newt plays Chell’s arch-nemesis, Hell.
 Hell was cloned from cells of Chell, but Hell was raised by GLaDOS.
-Hell grew up too fast and does not understand who Chell is, nor why Chell pities her so much.
+Hell grew up too fast and doesn’t understand who Chell is, nor why Chell pities her so much.

 “Is it a coincidence,” Raleigh asks, “that the voice of GLaDOS and the voice of the drift interface sound exactly the same?”

 “Yes,” Newt replies.
 “Of course it’s a coincidence.
-No one would purposefully use the voice of a villainous and morally bankrupt AI in a system that you’re jacking right into the top of your brainstem.
-Why would anyone do that.
+No one would purposefully use the voice of a villainous and morally bankrupt AI in a system that you’re jacking into the top of your brainstem.
+Why would anyone do that?
 That’s ridiculous.
 It sends all the wrong messages.”

 “It was you, wasn’t it,” Raleigh says.

-“Nah,” Newt replies, making good use of a Conversion Gel.
+“Nah.”
+Newt makes good use of a Conversion Gel.

 “To my endless despair,” Dr. Gottlieb confirms, without looking up from his tablet, “it was indeed him.”

 Mako thinks Newt will win this round.
 It was wise of him not to begin as Hell.
-He has given himself a double advantage, arranging things as he has.
-Raleigh has adapted to the game and easily mastered Chell’s distinct battery of skills but he does not yet realize Newt is significantly more formidable as Hell.
+He’s given himself a double advantage, arranging things as he has.
+Raleigh has adapted to the game and easily mastered Chell’s distinct battery of skills but he doesn’t yet realize Newt is significantly more formidable as Hell.

 “Moon dust,” Mako whispers to Newt.